Wondering what the Fed will do next? Risk from a strong dollar could change the Fed policy path, one expert said.» Read More

-CNBC's Morgan Brennan looks back at the week's top business and financial stories.
+CNBC's Mandy Drury looks back at the week's top business and financial stories.

-The U.S. Labor Department said Friday that the unemployment rate dropped to 5.1 percent in August, but does that rate tell the real story?
+The Labor Department said Friday that the unemployment rate remained at 5.1 percent in September, but that's not the only number to look at.

 CNBC's Rick Santelli discusses bond prices and yields.